Xiii11/p8105_hw5_xp2213/p8105_Homework5.md

 # Problem 1.
 Birthday problem

-Defines the bday_sim function, which simulates random birthdays for a group of size n and checks if there are any duplicate birthdays,returning TRUE if duplicates exist and FALSE otherwise.
+Defines the bday_sim function, which simulates random birthdays for a group of size n and checks if there are any duplicate birthdays, returning TRUE if duplicates exist and FALSE otherwise.

 ``` r
 bday_sim = function(n) {